In 2019, Facebook was sued by a 15-year-old sex trafficking survivor.

 “We occasionally use fake profiles to connect with other trafficking victims.
 This approach serves two purposes.
 First, it may allow us to catch the trafficker.
 Because traffickers often check their victims’ social media accounts, we can make ourselves look like an easy target who the trafficker might want to connect with.
 Second, and more importantly, we can check on the status of the trafficker’s victim and potentially even rescue them,” Annie says.

-According to the experts, its by communicating openly with trusted older figures, such as parents and mentors—they form the front line in the fight.
+According to the experts, a main way to protect kids from predators on social media is by having them communicate openly with trusted older figures, such as parents and mentors—they form the front line in the fight.

-Now, we know having older people check your online presence isn’t cool, but it is the safest option.
+Now, we know having older people check your online presence isn’t the best feeling, but it is the safest option.

 And, in this case, the safest option is most definitely the best option.